GeotrekCE/Geotrek-rando-v3/docs/customization.md

 - `header.json` to define logo URL, default and available languages, number items to flatpages to display in navbar (see https://github.com/GeotrekCE/Geotrek-rando-v3/blob/main/frontend/config/header.json)
 - `home.json` to define homepage settings such as main image URL, blocks to display and trek suggestion block wih trek ID to highlight on homepage (see https://github.com/GeotrekCE/Geotrek-rando-v3/blob/main/frontend/config/home.json)
 - `footer.json` to define social networks and links (based on translation labels) in footer (see https://github.com/GeotrekCE/Geotrek-rando-v3/blob/main/frontend/config/footer.json)
-- `filter.json` to define filters to display, their order and values (https://github.com/GeotrekCE/Geotrek-rando-v3/blob/main/frontend/config/filterConfig.json)
+- `filter.json` to define filters to display, their order and values (see https://github.com/GeotrekCE/Geotrek-rando-v3/blob/main/frontend/customization/config/filter.json)
-- `map.json` to define basemap URL and attribution, center and default zoom (https://github.com/GeotrekCE/Geotrek-rando-v3/blob/main/frontend/config/map.json)
+- `map.json` to define basemap URL and attribution, center and default zoom (see https://github.com/GeotrekCE/Geotrek-rando-v3/blob/main/frontend/config/map.json)

 _Warning:_
 When setting up Google Analytics, you have to setup a flow.
 When setting up the flow, be careful to enter the corresponding url (the url of your website), otherwise the data will not be received.